 I believe that being a Christian is defined in the Holy Bible, and not by any one denomination!

-Anyone who claims to know something about the mormon church and calls it "the Mormon Church" is displaying their ignorance! (though I called it so for clear communication purposes)
+Anyone who claims to know something about the Mormon church and calls it the Mormon Church is displaying their ignorance!, though I am referring to it this way for clear communication purposes.

-Our church is called "the Church of Jesus Christ of Latter Day Saints" so called to signify Jesus as the head of our church.
+Our church is called the Church of Jesus Christ of Latter Day Saints in order to signify Jesus as the head of our church.

-Being from the Church of Jesus Christ of Latter Day Saints myself, I believe myself and the other members of the church to be Christians, not as defined by any one denomination, but as defined in scripture!
-Our church is set up just as the early Christian church was, and we believe in the same fundamental things; if we are not Christian, then all the "modern" Christian religions aren't!
+Being from the Church of Jesus Christ of Latter Day Saints myself, I believe we are Christians, not as defined by any one denomination, but as defined in the Scriptures!
+Our church is set up just as the early Christian church was, and we believe in the same fundamental things; if we are not Christian, then all the modern Christian religions aren't!

 Thanks,